e754/Glucose-Research/README.md

 Alternatively you can also download all the MIMIC-IV data from PhysioNet on your local machine.
 However, you will be responsible to create your own local SQL environment.

+#### C) Run SQL queries manually in BigQuery's web based console

+Alternatively you can also run all SQL queries in BigQuery's web based console and then pull the resulting view as a .csv on your local machine.
+However, one has to make sure all the table references are correctly changed (eg. `db_name.mimiciv_derived.icustay_detail` to `project-id.mimiciv_derived.icustay_detail` for tables that are being newly created, and `db_name.mimiciv_derived.icustay_detail` to `physionet-data.mimiciv_derived.icustay_detail` for tables that are being read).

 ### 2. Install packages

 Make sure you first install all the necessary python packages by runnig this code in your terminal: